OlovRudberg/Caesar-Cipher-1.0/README.md

 # Caesar-Cipher-1.0
 ## Simple Caesar Cipher w/ additional shift function

-This is an R-programmed Caesar Cihper which shifts the alphabet back or forth and replaces letters with letters in the shifted positions.
+This is an R-programmed Caesar Cipher which shifts the alphabet back or forth and replaces letters with letters in the shifted positions.
 More info https://en.wikipedia.org/wiki/Caesar_cipher.

 The functions main part is based upon modular arithmetic, more specifically the fomula
 <img src="https://render.githubusercontent.com/render/math?math=E_{n}(x) = (x %2B n) \ mod \ 26,">